Petru Bogatu: Biography

 Petru Bogatu was born on 12 July 1951 in Slobozia.
 He was a graduate of the Bălți Education Institute and a Rostov-on-Don institute.
 Bogatu was a journalist since 1975.
 He was a correspondent and then editor of Satul Nou, based in Slobozia (currently in the Transnistrian region); an editor, commentator, and deputy editor-in-chief at the Moldovan Public Television Moldova 1, deputy editor-in-chief of Ţara newspaper, political analyst and editor-in-chief at Flux newspaper.
 Bogatu also taught in the State University of Moldova's Department of Journalism and Communication Sciences.

 He served as vice president of the Popular Front of Moldova (1990–1992).
-From 1995 until 2000, Bogatu was the most popular journalist in Moldova.
+From 1995 to 2000, he was named the most popular journalist in the Republic of Moldova.
+According to the "50+1 Journalists" directory, Petru Bogatu's editorial writing is considered a benchmark in the Moldovan media landscape.
+He was awarded the Order of the Republic of Moldova (2009) and the Order of Merit for Culture, with the rank of Commander, in Romania (2014).
 Later he worked for Vocea Basarabiei (2009), Jurnal TV (2009).
 He left Jurnal Trust Media in September 2013.

 Bogatu was also a political commentator and op-ed writer for the Ziarul Național newspaper.
 Since 2016 he was a producer and presenter of the TV program "Cronica lui Bogatu" (Chronicles of Bogatu) on Prime TV channel.

 He died on 22 March 2020, in Chișinău.